checkly/docs.checklyhq.com/site/content/docs/multistep-checks/degraded-state.md

 - `reason` String *(optional)*.
 Logged when the method is called.
 Used to identify which method caused the degradation.

 ### getAPIResponseTime
-Gets the reqeust response time.
+Gets the request response time.

 **Usage**
 ```ts